-An organizational meeting of the class officers for Macdonald Collège was held in the Faculty Club on Dec.
+An organizational meeting of the class officers for Macdonald College was held in the Faculty Club on Dec.
 16 under the chairmanship of G. R. Stead, B.Sc.(Agr.)
 '49.
 Present at the Meeting were, standing left to right: Frank Upton, B.Sc.(Agr.)
 '48; Robert Flood, B.S.A.
 '35; Henry Murdy, B.Sc.(Agr.)
 '47; Robert J. D. Martin, B.Sc.(Agr.)
 '38; Douglas L. Waterston, B.Sc.(Agr.)
 '45; Wm.
 C. Shipley, B.Sc.(Agr.)
 '48, M.A.
 '50; Robert Millinchamp, B.S.A.
 '30; Wm.
 Bokovoy, B.Sc.(Agr.)
 '52; Seated, left to right: R. J. Abrahams, B.Sc.
 '48; G. Stead, B.Sc.(Agr.)
 '49; Wm.
 John Ritchie, B.Sc.(Agr.)
 '51, President Macdonald College branch; Margaret Enthwhistle, Teachers '50.
 Seated, left to right: Donald H. Henshaw, Dip.
 Agr.
 '53; Edward R. Chaplin, B.Sc.
 '47, B.Sc.(Agr.)
 '50; David G. Scott, B.Sc.(Agr.)
 '49; Robert Heslop, B.Sc.(Agr.)
 '53.

+MOTORS · GENERATORS TRANSFORMERS · COMPENSATORS

+1857

-MANUFACTURING
+MANUFACTURING REWINDS

-COILS - COMMUTATORS SPECIAL APPARATUS ENGINEERING ADVICE
+COILS - COMMUTATORS SPECIAL APPARATUS

+ENGINEERING ADVICE

+THOMSON ELECTRICAL WORKS LTD.
-Macdonald College News

-All correspondence for this column should be addressed to Doug Waterston, 4818 Westmore Avenue, Montreal.
+QUEBEC REPAIRS MONTREAL SHERBROOKE Macdonald College News All correspondence for this column should be addressed to Doug Waterston, 4818 Westmore Avenue, Montreal.
 Bill Cordukes, Agr.
 '44, and with the Department of Agriculture, Ottawa, is heading up a committee to organize a special 10-year reunion of the '44 class of Aggies and Household Economics this fall.
 The honour classes at this fall's reunion will be the years ending in a '4 or '9 ('49, '44, '39, '34, etc.).
 The class with the highest percentage attendance will be awarded the Macdonald Alumni shield.
 The shield is on display in "trophy hall" in the main building.
 Bob Martin, Agr.
 '38, now works in Montreal for Molson's Brewery, but plans to move to Toronto with the same firm.
 Grant Parent, Agr.
 '39, who has been working with the Veterans' Land Act in Montreal, has gone back into the air force.
 Dick Archibald, Agr.
 '52, with Standard Brands Ltd., Montreal, headed up a very successful Macdonald reunion of Montreal district grads in early March.
 Russel Duckworth, Agr.
 '51, now with Master Feeds in Toronto, organized the Toronto district reunion held in February.
 Any group planning an organized reunion of Macdonald graduates in their district can get a \$25 advance for expenses by writing details to the Macdonald College branch, McGill Graduates' Society, 3574 University St., Montreal.
 Bill Ritchie, Agr.
 '51, of A. E. Ames, Montreal, contacted a lot of grads on his trip through the Maritimes last summer.
 He felt everyone is ready for a district reunion down there.
+Only an organizer is needed. there.
 Only an organizer is needed.
 Art Cousins, Dip.
 '50, married Cathy McGregor, Teach.
 '50, and is working for Ralston Purina in the Lachute district.
 The year 1955 will mark the 50th anniversary of the founding of Macdonald College.
 Plans are already being laid for special celebrations.
 Andy Anderson and John Hamilton, both Agr.
 '48, are in partnership and doing a wonderful job in the turkey business in Joliette.
 They not only raise turkeys, but also have retail business and deliver right to customer's door in Montreal.
 Wally Johnson, Agr.
 '48, and wife, Joan Erskine, H.Ec.
-'48, now well established on an ideal turkey farm at Carp, a few miles from field of electric motor repairs.
+'48, now well established on an ideal turkey farm at Carp, a few miles from Ottawa.

-Ottawa.

-The Canadian leaders in the
+The Canadian leaders

+in the

+field of electric motor repairs.